Waste and Recycling

 Recycling involves taking used materials and making them into new products.
 This process prevents the use of raw materials and reduces energy consumption and water and air pollution involved with the production and transportation of new items.
 Recyclable materials include traditional items such as paper, aluminum, plastic, glass, and cardboard, as well as nontraditional items such as computers, electronics, toner cartridges, batteries, fluorescent light bulbs and much more!
 Materials from campus that will be recycled are collected by recycling vendors and taken to a recycling center were they may be sorted, cleaned, and processed into new materials.

-In 2016, 3.4 million pounds of paper, confidential paper, cardboard, plastic, aluminum, and glass were recycled.
+In 2017, more than 9.4 million pounds of paper, confidential paper, cardboard, plastic, aluminum, and glass were recycled.

 Recycling has several benefits at Vanderbilt: